DinoHub-SubT/basestation_gui_python/README.md

 # Known issues / TODO

-* (D+V+B) Take out /ugv1/real_artifact_imgs hardcoded topic in the ArtifactHandler and think of some naming convention.
-More generally, defining a naming convention for topic types w.r.t. artifact detection.

 * (D) Saving/loading of gui from CSV.
 In case the gui crashes, we want to be able to load from a saved .csv or something like that.
 Either load from button press or tab on top

 * (D) Inherit from the base class for the interactiveMarkerProcessing.py file?